Musuan Peak: History and infrastructure

 A view of Musuan Peak from the surrounding rice fields at dawn.
 Part of the Central Mindanao University motorpool buildings are visible on the bottom left.

 According to the legend, Musuan Peak was made out of feces dropped by a man named Tapogak.
 One day a man named Babaydan and his whole family along with Tapogak bringing his belongings were taken up to heaven.
 Afterwards, Tapogak found some honey and ate more of it, causing him to defecate from heaven atop.
 Because of his gluttony, he was kicked out of heaven by his friends, fell down and never reached heaven again.
-His defecated while in heaven and his feces became a mountain named "Indus ni Tapogak", which means "Tapogak's feces" in Umayamnon language, now known as Musuan Peak.
+His feces became a mountain named "Indus ni Tapogak", which means "Tapogak's feces" in Umayamnon language, now known as Musuan Peak.

 Mount Musuan's lack of any visible crater has led to some local skepticism of it being an active volcano.
 Still, the imagery evoked by its name variant 'Mount Calayo' (Fire Mountain) and the stories told by Indigenous Bukidnon people keep people wary of the relatively small mountain which doesn't look like a volcano at all.

-Valencia City is located North of the peak, the Central Mindanao University (CMU) and Barangay Dologon at the southwest, and the Pulangi River on the entire eastern side.
+Valencia City is located north of the peak, the Central Mindanao University (CMU) and Barangay Dologon at the southwest, and the Pulangi River on the entire eastern side.

 At the foot of Musuan Peak is the Mount Musuan Zoological and Botanical Garden of the Central Mindanao University.
 It includes a butterfly greenhouse and a reforestation nursery among its buildings.
 The Sayre Highway and a research center of the Philippine Carabao Center are located on the western slopes.
 It has a tourist shop which sells dairy products made from Carabao milk.
 South of the mountain are the university agricultural facilities including a cattle ranch, a poultry farm, greenhouses, and a dairy.

 Due to its proximity to the university and the university town proper, it has become a popular destination for students, teachers, and tourists; either for picnics or a study of the flora and fauna of one of the few remnants of the jungles that once covered the valleys of the surrounding areas.
 From its isolated position in the middle of the valley and the very small surface area of its highest point (only a few meters), the entire countryside is visible from the top.
 Currently its slopes has been the target of extensive reforestation efforts partly paid for by the establishment of toll gates to hikers intending to go up the mountain.